Treatment of meningitis in Germany

 Meningitis – Diagnostics

-Characteristics of the cerebrospinal fluid indicating meningitis:
+The following characteristics of the cerebrospinal fluid indicate the meningitis:

-- Increased pressure of cerebrospinal fluid
+- Increased cerebrospinal fluid pressure

-- An increase in protein content (purulent meningitis)
+- Increased level of protein (purulent meningitis)

-- Bacteriological examination (inoculation of culture media)
+- Bacteriological examination (sowing on the nutrient media)

-- Fluorescent antibody method
+- Fluorescent antibody technique

-- Fluorescence response
+- Fluorescence reaction

 MRI is applied to find the meningitis complications (hydrocephalus, brain abscess, thrombosis of venous sinuses).